ovh/docs/pages/platform/databases/connect-kubernetes-to-managed-mysql/guide.en-us.md

 ## Whitelist your OVHcloud Managed Kubernetes cluster

+> [!warning]
-For security reasons the default network configuration doesn't allow any incoming connections.
+> For security reasons the default network configuration doesn't allow any incoming connections.
-To allow access from your OVHcloud Managed Kubernetes service to the database, cluster nodes IPs have to be whitelisted.
+> To allow access from your OVHcloud Managed Kubernetes service to the database, cluster nodes IPs have to be whitelisted.
+> Adding kubernetes cluster nodes IPs to the whitelist is not recommended on production environnment, and must only be done for testing.
+> In the near future, we will write a guide on how using vrack, and how to interconnect your different managed services.

 ### Add kubernetes cluster nodes IPs to the DB whitelist